 Integration with Software

 Many software applications used in fields such as engineering, design, and manufacturing now include built-in unit conversion capabilities.
-This allows professionals to seamlessly switch between metric and imperial units without having to use external tools.
-For example, CAD (Computer-Aided Design) software often includes options to display dimensions in either centimeters or inches, and automatically convert between the two as needed.
+Also, this allows professionals to naturally switch between metric and imperial units without having to use external tools.
+To give you an idea, CAD (Computer-Aided Design) software often includes options to display dimensions in either centimeters or inches, and automatically convert between the two as needed.

 Standardization Efforts